couple driving in a car

 Find out more about car insurance.

-Car insurance: What it is, what it does
+Car insurance: what it is, what it does

 Simply put, car insurance is a contract between a car owner (you) and an insurance company.
 That contract—referred to as a “policy”—outlines your auto insurance coverage; it legally defines exactly what types of incidents the insurance company will cover, how much they’ll pay for those incidents (policy limits), and how much you, the policy owner, will pay in premiums.